 In her private practice, Ms. Stanton uses several therapeutic approaches with adults sorting through relationship concerns, emotional uncertainty and difficulty, long-standing struggles and demanding circumstances.
 These include:

 * an appreciation of a person's family history in light of the stresses of the moment

 * supporting client's own insight and mindful self-awareness

 She is a member of several consultation groups to freshen her perspective and approach, and a member of the California Society for Clinical Social Work and the National Association of Social Workers.

-As a meditation teacher at InsightLA, Ms. Stanton leads a weekly meditation group, and teaches Basics of Mindfulness and Mindful Self Compassion.
+As a meditation teacher at InsightLA, Ms. Stanton leads a weekly meditation group, teaches Mindful Self Compassion and leads retreats.

 Another thread of her work has involved people facing chronic or catastrophic illness.
 As an intern and then a social worker at the American Cancer Society, Ms. Stanton met with patients and family members navigating through diagnosis, treatment and recovery.

 For 14 years, she lead a support group for women with cancer atHelen's Room, in El Segundo, California.
 Call Helen's Room at 310-524-9429 for information about this on-going group

 At UCLA, Ms. Stanton worked with psychoneuroimmunologist Dr. Margaret Kemeny and health psychologist Dr. Geoffrey Reed on research regarding immune functioning and social support for men with HIV.
 Together with Dr. Reed, she facilitated support groups for the research project.

 Ms. Stanton consulted on a research project for women with breast cancer for the American Psychological Association.
 This lead to the publication of THE BREAST CANCER NOTEBOOK.